 A large business has an expansive list of suppliers, vendors and distributors.
 These stakeholders should not be working in silos.
 All the participants should be working in a collaborative environment (rather than competing in the market) to maximize supply chain value and ensure customer delight.

 The success of a company translates into success for its suppliers.
 Building and maintaining strong relationships with suppliers is equally as important as maintaining customer relations.
 Just like a company needs to satisfy customers, it needs to ensure the success of its suppliers and distributors.
-As such, effective supply chain planning must consider all the company’s stakeholders, with any strategic shifts implemented with supplier, vendor and distributor buy-in.
+As such, effective supply chain management strategy must consider all the company’s stakeholders, with any strategic shifts implemented with supplier, vendor and distributor buy-in.

 3. Adopt innovative supply chain automation solutions